Article by: Nicole Barnes

 Acknowledgements from Nicole

-I would like to thank the Department of Earth Science and Engineering for allowing permission to openly discuss ESERC, particularly Doctor Mark Sutton for providing the additional applications of ESERC to palaeontology.
+I would like to thank the Department of Earth Science and Engineering for giving me permission to openly discuss ESERC, particularly Doctor Mark Sutton for providing the additional applications of ESERC to palaeontology.
 I would also like to thank the team behind ESERC for all their work developing the platform and for organising the virtual fieldwork trips.